MZHeader/MZHeader.github.io/_posts/2024-03-01-deobfuscating-a-redline-stealer-downloader.md

 We first create a Fork with a comma delimiter, this will apply all future operations separately where a comma divides the decimals.

-We then add a find / replace operator, we replace each value with itself and 443

-For some reason, this creates two 443 values after each decimal, but rather than figuring out why, I just find / replace the two values with one.
+We then add a find / replace operator, we replace each value with itself and 443 (for some reason, this creates two 443 values after each decimal, but rather than figuring out why, I just find / replace the two values with one.)

-Then, add a subtract operator with a space delimiter.
+Add a subtract operator with a space delimiter, to take 443 away from the decimals.

-Convert the decimals from decimals, merge, and remove whitespace, to reveal the following:
+Finally, convert the decimals from decimal, merge, and remove whitespace to reveal the following:

 ```powershell
 -w1-epUnrestricted-